keithjgrant/sidecar-old/content/drinks/sidecar.md

 date: "2018-01-08T11:17:50-05:00"
 tags: [
   "brandy",
-  "triple-sec",
+  "orange-liqueur",
   "shaken"
 ]
 ---
 {{< wrap >}}
 {{< summary >}}
-The simple syrup isn’t traditional, but I like this with a touch of additional sweetness.
+The simple syrup isn’t traditional, but that’s how I learned it, and I like the touch of additional sweetness.
 {{< /summary >}}

 {{< ingredients
   "2 oz Cognac"
-  "¾ oz orange liquer"
+  "¾ oz orange liqueur"
   "¾ oz lemon juice"
   "¼ oz simple syrup"
 >}}